navicore/cdp-rs/README.md

 the Claude Code local dev tool created an elaborate system of oracle tests to verify our output was of the same audio character adn quality as the C CDP implementation - after a half dozen modules were implemented and sounded ok to my ear, I figured out it had marked all the oracle tests as #ignore and noone of our modules were impllemented with the CDP algorythms - they were all hacks and would never stand up to real use.

+After getting back on track with new implementations and tests - even the simple multiply operator was too much for claude to find a way to validte our implementation - that our impls are always guesses and nonesense based on probability can't compete with the intense work of true experts over the decades crafting the orig C code.

 # UNDER CONSTRUCTION

 # UNDER CONSTRUCTION